The INSORB Skin Stapler

-The INSORB Absorbable Skin Staple is composed of a co-polymer of polylactide-polyglycolide with a well-established¹ history in wound closure.
+The INSORB Absorbable Skin Staple is composed of a co-polymer derived from polylactide-polyglycolide with a well-established¹ history in wound closure.

 The patented INSORB Skin Stapler is a sterile, single patient use device that deploys 30 absorbable staples, sufficient to close an incision up to 21 cm in length.